By Nick McKay | October 21, 2022

 A primary goal of LiPDverse is to support reproducibility.
 LiPD datasets and compilations frequently get updated as new data and metadata are added and as corrections are made.
 To accommodate the dynamic nature of these data sources, we’ve worked hard to develop a versioning system for both compilations and datasets.
 We’ve been gradually rolling this out and testing it over the past couple of years, so older compilations and datasets aren’t as well versioned, but moving forward we aim to keep track of all the versions of both datasets and complations.

-A blog post detailing compilation and dataset versioning is coming soon.
+An article detailing compilation and dataset versioning is coming soon.

 3. Annotate a dataset

 LiPDverse data are connected to the Throughput Annotation Engine.
 Just like it sounds, Throughput lets users annotate a dataset with notes that may be relevant to its use, how it should be interpreted, to point out something that’s missing or incorrect.
 Anyone can read the annotations, and to add one, all you need is an ORCID.
 If you have one, go to your favorite dataset and annotate away!
 If you don’t you can sign up at orcid.org

 At the top of every LiPDverse dataset page is a widget that shows you the annotations in Throughput for that dataset.
 If there are already annotations, it will look like this:

 And clicking on the widget lets you read the annotations, or add a new one.
 Most datasets in the LiPDverse don’t have annotations yet, and look like this:

 The Throughput Annotation Engineis a community tool that’s better the more it gets used.
 Already, Thoughput connects datasets to codebases and funding, and can be queried to discover how other scientists are using data.
 So give it a try!